awsdocs/amazon-ec2-user-guide-windows/doc_source/benchmark_procedures.md

 The following procedures describe benchmarking commands for various EBS volume types\.

 Run the following commands on an EBS\-optimized instance with attached EBS volumes\.
 If the EBS volumes were created from snapshots, be sure to initialize them before benchmarking\.
-For more information, see [Initializing Amazon EBS volumes](ebs-initialize.md)\.
+For more information, see [Initialize Amazon EBS volumes](ebs-initialize.md)\.

-When you are finished testing your volumes, see the following topics for help cleaning up: [Deleting an Amazon EBS volume](ebs-deleting-volume.md) and [Terminate your instance](terminating-instances.md)\.
+When you are finished testing your volumes, see the following topics for help cleaning up: [Delete an Amazon EBS volume](ebs-deleting-volume.md) and [Terminate your instance](terminating-instances.md)\.

-### Benchmarking Provisioned IOPS SSD volumes<a name="piops_benchmarking"></a>
+### Benchmark Provisioned IOPS SSD volumes<a name="piops_benchmarking"></a>

 Run DiskSpd on the volume that you created\.